 Mastering Brand Voice in SMS Marketing

 The specific message you need to send may change from day to day, but your voice should stay consistent.
-It’s important to keep things short and to the point in text messages, but with expanded messaging, MMS marketing and loads of other features, there’s still plenty of room to be yourself.
+It’s important to keep things short and to the point in text messages, but with extended messaging, MMS marketing and loads of other features, there’s still plenty of room to be yourself.
 Follow the simple steps above and you’ll master your brand voice in no time.